Asadul-Islam-Udoy/video-sides/README.md

-#Videos Side
+# Videos Side

-This is a sample application that demonstrates an E-commerce website using the MEAN stack.
-The application loads products a MongoDB database and displays them.
-Users can select to display products in a single category.
-Users can click on any product to get more information including pricing, reviews and rating.
-Users can select items and add them to their shopping cart
+This is a sample application that demonstrates an Videos website using the MEAN stack.
+The application loads videos a MongoDB database and displays them.
+Users can select to display videos in a single category.
+Users can click on any video to get more information including pricing, reviews and rating.
+Users can upload any video with payment and non payment systems

-Getting Started
+# Getting Started

-To get started you can simply clone this ecommerce-demo repository and install the dependencies.
+To get started you can simply clone this videos-demo repository and install the dependencies.

-Clone the ecommerce-demo repository using git:
+Clone the videos-demo repository using git:

 https://github.com/Asadul-Islam-Udoy/video-sides

-cd backend and cd frontend
+cd backend
+and
+cd client

 Install dependencies with this command: